Hablamos Español Insurance Companies We Work With

 What does claims-made mean?

-The policy in force when a claim is made responds, not the one from when the work was done.
-Most E&O is written this way, which makes continuity important.
+With claims-made coverage, the policy in force when a claim is made is generally the one that responds, not the policy from when the work was done.
+Most E&O is written this way, which is why continuity from year to year matters so much.

 What is a retroactive date?

-The date governing how far back covered work reaches.
-Work done before the retro date is generally not covered, so preserving it when you renew or switch carriers matters.
+It is the date that governs how far back covered work reaches.
+Work done before the retroactive date is generally not covered, even by a current policy, so preserving it when you renew or switch carriers is an important detail.

 What happens if my E&O lapses?